MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 The member function returns an iterator that refers to an element in the set whose key is equivalent to the argument *key* under a binary predicate that induces an ordering based on a less than comparability relation.

-If the return value of `find` is assigned to a `const_iterator`, the set object cannot be modified.
+If the return value of `find` is assigned to a `const_iterator`, the set object can't be modified.
 If the return value of `find` is assigned to an `iterator`, the set object can be modified

 ### Example